 Bonavita BV1900TS 8-cup Coffee Brewer

-The Bonavita is one of very few top rated automatic drip coffee makers that is endorsed by the Specialty Coffee Association of America.
+The Bonavita is one of very few high rated automatic drip coffee makers that is endorsed by the Specialty Coffee Association of America.
 The reasons for the endorsement include:

 – a 1400 watt heater, which makes sure that the water heats to a consistent 200 to 205 degrees Fahrenheit brewing temperature.
 Many automatic brewers that you can get at stores only get up to 180, maybe 190 degrees, and even then it’s a spiking temperature.
 So having a consistent 200 to 205 degrees Fahrenheit brewing temperature allows for a really great cup of coffee.